markkukuismin/gap-com/README.md

 Gap-com statistic is described in:

 Kuismin and Sillanpaa (manuscript) "Gap-com: General model selection method for sparse undirected networks with clustering structure".

-File "CodeCollection.zip" is a collection of scripts used to prepare the material in this paper.
-You can also find the older R implementation of gap-com in the zip file.